cromega/clogger/README.md

 clogger
 =======

-a very basic logger for Go that doesn't actually terminate the process when you log something Fatal.
+a very basic wrapper around log.Logger and syslog that provides a common interface and severity filtering

 ## Usage